A Naturalistic, Evolutionary and Poetic View

 Our physical surrounding is but one of many landscapes in which all of us live out our lives: psychological, social, political, economic, geographical, and spiritual, to name a few.
 A great many of us wander around these landscapes so distracted that we pay little attention to where we are.
 Some of us spend most or all of our lives seeking to stay in familiar landscapes with little curiosity about what lies beyond the territory we know.

-There are others of us who are born with an insatiable curiosity for exploring every inch of all the landscapes we encounter and for discovering whatever new information they may contain.
+There are others of us who are born with an insatiable curiosity for exploring every inch of all the landscapes of our lives out of a deep desire for discovering whatever new information they may contain and to make sense of our existence..

 Those for whom the horizon stirs a calling to adventure; for whom the jagged crumbling lip of a towering precipice is an opportunity to reconnoiter; where curiosity and imagination urge them to go even farther: these are Trekkers.